SarthakMakhija/tech-lessons-posts/content/en/blog/building_blocks_of_lsm/index.md

 > LSM-tree-based storage engines offer better write throughput by performing sequential writes to disk.

 LSM-tree consists of components of exponentially increasing sizes, C0 to Ck.
 C0 is a *RAM resident* component that stores key-value pairs sorted by key and supports efficient writes and reads, whereas C1 to Ck are *immutable disk-resident* components sorted by key.
+C0 is known as the [Memtable](/en/blog/building_blocks_of_lsm_memtable/) and C1 to Ck are referred as [SSTables](/en/blog/building_blocks_of_lsm_sstable/).

 <img class="align-center" src="/lsm-c0-ck.png" />